FTSE 100 and the UK Modern Slavery Act17 October 2017

 Kindly hosted by Rathbone Greenbank Investments, the Business & Human Rights Resource Centre will present findings from their most recent analysis on reporting under the UK Modern Slavery Act and you are warmly invited to join our event.

-September 30th 2017 marks the end of the first full year of reporting under the UK Modern Slavery Act.
-One year ago, Business & Human Rights Resource Centre conducted analysis of modern slavery statements of the first available 27 FTSE 100 companies.
+30 September 2017 marks the end of the first full year of reporting under the UK Modern Slavery Act.
+During September 2016, the Business & Human Rights Resource Centre conducted analysis of the first available modern slavery statements from 27 FTSE 100 companies.
 Most companies showed weak disclosure on the most important modern slavery issues companies face in their supply chains and operations.
-One year later, Business & Human Rights Resource Centre examines company reporting of the FTSE 100.
+One year later, the Business & Human Rights Resource Centre has again examined the modern slavery statements of FTSE 100 companies.

-This event will provide insight into the quality of reporting under the UK Modern Slavery Act; whether there has been an improvement in company reporting over the past year and the experience of companies reporting on these issues; plus the role that the investment community and private sector can play in driving positive corporate action to eliminate modern slavery from supply chains.
+This event will provide an insight into the current quality of reporting under the UK Modern Slavery Act.
+It will examine whether there has been an improvement in company reporting over the past year, and the experience of companies reporting on these issues.
+In addition, it will look at the role that the investment community and private sector can play in driving positive corporate action to eliminate modern slavery from supply chains.

 17:45 – 18:45 Presentations and Q&A